 10. Managed efficient Implementation

 Implementation is broadly defined as trading strategies executed by a third-party to mitigate the costs and unintended risk exposures when a committee elects to make a manager change and move among investment mandates.
 Any asset movement in a DC plan can have serious implications if risk and costs are not carefully managed with thoughtful implementation.
 In DC plans, implementation comes in many forms, including transitioning assets from one investment manager to another, centralised investment implementation of multi-manager portfolios (i.e. portfolio emulation) or an implementation account within a custom target date fund to improve the trading efficiency of rebalance and roll-down.

 We believe that plans should engage with implementation specialists because it is a natural extension of the current focus on fees.
 The pitfalls of relying on managers to transition assets among mandates are becoming more apparent as DC plans move away from mutual funds to more institutional structures.
 Efficient investment implementation reduces turnover and trading costs, keeps participants fully invested in the capital markets and avoids blackout dates and performance holidays commonly associated with transitions in DC plans today.

 The bottom line

 Today’s DC committees face significant challenges in preparing their participants for retirement, which are further complicated by a myriad of legal and regulatory concerns.
 However, committees must avoid being paralyzed by fear of litigation if they hope to improve participant outcomes.
-For DC plans to succeed as a vehicle that can help participants reach their personal funded status goals, it is important that committees consider the savings and investment strategies discussed in this blog and prioritize those that will be most impactful.
+For DC plans to succeed as a vehicle that can help participants reach their personal funded status goals, it is important that committees consider the savings and investment strategies discussed in this blog and prioritise those that will be most impactful.

 1 U.S. Patent No. 10,223,749 entitled "Retirement Planning Method."